johnnyreilly/roslyn-analyzers-reproduction/README.md

 dotnet_diagnostic.IDE0052.severity = warning
 ```

-I could dial up each individual `IDE****` to a `warning` or an `error`, but I wouldn't get the VS Code problems pane experience of just seeing that information by default.
+I could dial up each individual `IDE****` to a `warning` or an `error`, but I wouldn't get the VS Code problems pane experience of just seeing that information by default.  **I have to opt in to each one.**

 So there's this manual syncing effort require to spy on the information diagnostics showing up in VS Code, make a note of their codes, and manually add them to the `.editorconfig` as a warning or error.

 The problem I'm trying to solve is this; I'd like to find a way to either:
 - surface those IDE information diagnostics in the build directly - so the build would have the same information as the problems panel **OR**
 - upgrade *all* those information diagnostics to warnings - or errors - so I can use them to fail a build.
 A category upgrade working the same way that `dotnet_analyzer_diagnostic.category-Style.severity = error` does **OR**
-- failing that it would be great if there was a reference somewhere of what IDE information diagnostics that the Roslyn Analysers are looking for and surfacing by default
+- failing that it would be great if there was a reference somewhere of what IDE information diagnostics that the Roslyn Analysers are looking for and surfacing by default.
+If we had that we could use it as the basis for creating a `.editorconfig` with all the informational diagnostics in.